shenxudeu/shenxudeu.github.io/_posts/2017-02-10-gp-is-easy-to-understand.md

 In the beginning
 ----

-This is a follow-up blog of "Variantial AntoEncoder", in which I tried to explain VAE in a Neural network way and Bayesian machine learning.
-As we know, VAE is a unsupervised learning method, now, I try to explain the most important supervised learning method in Bayesian machine learning, called Gaussian Process.
+This is a follow-up blog of "Variantial AntoEncoder", in which I tried to explain VAE in a Neural Network way before relating it to Bayesian machine learning.
+As we know, VAE is a unsupervised learning method; now, I will try to explain the most important supervised learning method in Bayesian machine learning, called Gaussian Process.

-I have tried many many times to understand GP in different ways, reading paper, books, video, and even wrote my own [GP software in Theano](https://github.com/shenxudeu/gp_theano).
-I found most materials starting with a GP definition such as "A Gaussian process defines a distribution over functions has multivariate Gaussian distribution", which I cannot understand in a very long time.
+I have tried many many times to understand GP in different ways, reading papers, books, watching videos, and even wrote my own [GP software in Theano](https://github.com/shenxudeu/gp_theano).
+I found most materials starting with a GP definition such as "A Gaussian process defines a distribution over functions has multivariate Gaussian distribution", which I cannot understand for a very long time.
 What is the distribution of functions?
 What does it looks like?
-They also talks about the called "covariance function".
+They also talk about the so-called "covariance function".
 How does those functions present the "covariance"?
-In our normal person's mind, "covariance" is not defined as some sort of wired function, but just an [average of squared residuals as shown in Wikipedia](https://en.wikipedia.org/wiki/Variance)
+In our normal people's mind, "covariance" is not defined as some sort of wierd function, but just an [average of squared residuals as shown in Wikipedia](https://en.wikipedia.org/wiki/Variance)

 In this blog, I try to make sense all those definitions.
 We do need some __linear algebra__ knowledge; if you are not familar with it, I find [Goodfellow's book chapter](http://www.deeplearningbook.org/contents/linear_algebra.html) very helpful.